rackerlabs/rackspace-how-to/content/cloud-dns/create-an-spf-txt-record.md

     `v=spf1 mx -all` to indicate that all email is sent from this server and no other mail servers are authorized.

-6. Specify the Time To Live (TTL).
+6. Specify the Time to Live (TTL).

 7. Click **Add Record**.